Skip to main content

 About Linnansaari

-Linnansaari National Park, established in 1956, protects 38 square kilometers of pristine lake and island landscapes in the Saimaa lake system, southeastern Finland.
-The park consists of numerous forested islands, rocky shores, and open water, representing the quintessential Finnish lake district environment.
-The fragmented landscape creates extensive shoreline habitats supporting rich biodiversity, particularly aquatic and semi-aquatic species.
-Linnansaari is most famous as one of the last strongholds of the critically endangered Saimaa ringed seal (Pusa hispida saimensis), a subspecies found only in Lake Saimaa with a population of approximately 400 individuals.
-Old-growth forests on larger islands provide important habitat for woodland species, while rocky shores and sheltered bays support diverse plant communities.
-The park's watery character makes boat travel essential, creating unique visitor experiences centered on lake exploration.
-Linnansaari represents Finland's commitment to protecting representative lake ecosystems and endemic species.
+Linnansaari National Park, established in 1956 and subsequently expanded, protects approximately 97 square kilometres of pristine lake and island landscapes in the Haukivesi basin, part of the greater Saimaa lake system, southeastern Finland.
+[1] The park consists of over 130 forested islands, rocky shores, and open water, representing the quintessential Finnish lake district environment.
+[2] The fragmented landscape creates extensive shoreline habitats supporting rich biodiversity, particularly aquatic and semi-aquatic species.
+Linnansaari is one of the last strongholds of the critically endangered Saimaa ringed seal (Pusa hispida saimensis), a subspecies found only in Lake Saimaa; the total Saimaa seal population reached approximately 530 individuals in 2025.
+[3] Old-growth forests on larger islands provide important habitat for woodland species, while rocky shores and sheltered bays support diverse plant communities.

 Wildlife Ecosystems

-The park is renowned for being home to the endangered Saimaa ringed seal, one of the world's rarest seals and a symbol of Finnish nature conservation.
-The forest areas support a diverse wildlife population including moose, white-tailed eagles, and various woodland birds.
-The waters of Lake Saimaa teem with fish species such as pike, perch, and vendace, making it a popular destination for fishing enthusiasts.
-During summer, visitors might spot ospreys diving for fish or hear the distinctive calls of the black-throated diver.
+The park is one of the strongholds of the critically endangered Saimaa ringed seal (Pusa hispida saimensis), found only in Lake Saimaa.
+The total Saimaa seal population has grown to approximately 530 individuals as of 2025 through sustained conservation effort.
+[1] The forest areas support a diverse wildlife population including moose, white-tailed eagles, and various woodland birds.
+The waters of Lake Haukivesi hold fish species such as pike, perch, and vendace, popular among fishing enthusiasts.
+During summer, visitors may spot ospreys diving for fish or hear the distinctive calls of the black-throated diver.

 Flora Ecosystems